Real-Time, Real Big: Inside ASL’s Content Machine at Fanatics Fest 2025

 Fanatics Fest 2025 was a celebration of sports, culture, and the power of fandom at full throttle.
-Held at the Jacob Javits Center in New York City, the event brought together tens of thousands of fans, brands, athletes, and media over one unforgettable weekend.
-For us at ASL, it was a content juggxrnaught, which also happened to be happening the same week we were at Sport Beach in Cannes Lions.
+Held at the Jacob Javits Center in New York City (Just blocks from our state of the art flagship podcast studio in NYC), the large scale event brought together tens of thousands of fans, brands, athletes, and media over one unforgettable weekend.
+For us at ASL, it was a event coverage content juggxrnaught, which also happened to be happening the same week we were at Sport Beach in Cannes Lions.

 Alongside our partners at OBB and Fanatics, our team was embedded across every square foot of the show floor, covering everything from brand activations to athlete interviews, unscripted moments, and the high-stakes Fanatics Fest Games.
 In just three days, we shot and delivered over 60 pieces of content for some of the biggest brands on-site—many of them going live the same day they were filmed.